IBM/ibmi-oss-docs/troubleshooting/SETTING_PATH.md

 ```

 Another way to make this change for all users that will also affect PASE programs called
 directly via QP2SHELL is to add the PASE_PATH environment variable at *SYS level.
-Run
+You
+may want to do this in addition to the above, make test all your use cases to ensure the path
-this as a *SECOFR class user:
+is as desired (ie QP2TERM, QP2SHELL, and SSH).
+Run this as a *SECOFR class user:

 ```
 ADDENVVAR ENVVAR(PASE_PATH) VALUE('/QOpenSys/pkgs/bin:/QOpenSys/usr/bin:/usr/ccs/bin:/QOpenSys/usr/bin/X11:/usr/sbin:.:/usr/bin') LEVEL(*SYS)